-Assist businesses in general industry and construction to comply with OSHA 29 CFR 1910 and 1926, EPA 40 CFR Part 260 et seg and DOT 49 CFR 170 et seg regarding hazardous materials compliance, environmental/waste management compliance and health and safety compliance.
+Assist businesses in general industry and construction to comply with OSHA 29 CFR 1910 and 1926, EPA 40 CFR Part 260 et seq and DOT 49 CFR 170 et seq regarding hazardous materials compliance, environmental/waste management compliance and health and safety compliance.
 Services have included:

 - Performed audits of personnel safe work practices, facilities, written programs, training and other requirements.
 Conducted risk assessments related to all hazards in the workplace including audiometric, atmospheric, electrical arc flash hazards, or kinetic sources.
 Provided written reports including findings, assign risk levels and suggest recommendations for corrective action. - Developed written programs to comply with regulatory requirements as identified in the audit.
 Written programs may include but are not limited to Hearing Conservation, Respiratory Protection, Electrical Safety (including required demonstrations of understanding on low, medium and high voltage equipment), Bloodborne Pathogens, Emergency Response and Evacuation, Confined Space, Control of Hazardous Energy ("Lockout/Tagout"), and Hazard Communication (HAZCOM).
 See section 4 for WSSI course offerings. - Developed and conducted training programs complying with associated OSHA, DOT and EPA regulations and related topics including written programs previously listed.
-Training is conducted using multimedia power point presentations in conjunction with exercises, hands-on equipment, field demonstrations, worksheets, and tests. - Perform specialty work related to electrical safety including arc flash analysis and coordination studies.
-This requires data collection of the electrical infrastructure on-site and supplying data to Electrical Engineers. - Conduct incident investigations and root cause analyses related to injuries, close-call mishaps ("near misses"), or property damage to determine causal factors and root cause.
+Training is conducted using multimedia power point presentations in conjunction with exercises, hands-on equipment, field demonstrations, worksheets, and tests. - Performed specialty work related to electrical safety including arc flash analysis and coordination studies.
+This requires data collection of the electrical infrastructure on-site and supplying data to Electrical Engineers. - Conducted incident investigations and root cause analyses related to injuries, close-call mishaps ("near misses"), or property damage to determine causal factors and root cause.
 A detailed report is completed to assist with implementation of recommended corrective actions.

-- Assist clients with contracted outside services to ensure full compliance with environmental, health and safety regulations.
-This includes development of hazard analysis and training videos or other media to provide information to ensure safe work practices for contractors. - Provide consultation in the context of agency enforcement actions, regulatory citations and litigation assistance related to OSHA hearings and tort cases. - Serve as adjunct faculty for the OSHA Training Institutes in Region 1 at Keene State College, and Region IV at the University of Southern Florida as an instructor for safety professionals seeking authorization to teach OSHA 10-hour and 30-hour programs for General Industry and Construction, and develop and teach all OSHA Electrical Regulations. - Write articles for publications including National Safety Council, National Fire Protection Association, Vermont Safety & Health Council, Incident Prevention Magazine, and several trade magazines. - Designed and developed a comprehensive safety program trademarked STEPTM (Safety, Training and Empowerment Program).
+- Assisted clients with contracted outside services to ensure full compliance with environmental, health and safety regulations.
+This includes development of hazard analysis and training videos or other media to provide information to ensure safe work practices for contractors. - Provided consultation in the context of agency enforcement actions, regulatory citations and litigation assistance related to OSHA hearings and tort cases. - Serves as adjunct faculty for the OSHA Training Institutes in Region 1 at Keene State College, Region 2 at the Rochester Institute of Technology, and Region 4 at the University of Southern Florida as an instructor for safety professionals seeking authorization to teach OSHA 10-hour and 30-hour programs for General Industry and Construction, and also teach other OTIEC classes including; Control of Hazardous Energy, Fall Protection, Silica Hazards, and Electrical Regulations. - Wrote articles for publications including National Safety Council, National Fire Protection Association, Vermont Safety & Health Council, Incident Prevention Magazine, and various trade magazines. - Designed and developed a comprehensive safety program trademarked STEP[TM] (Safety, Training and Empowerment Program).
 This program is people-focused with the employee participation as the cornerstone.
-Each employee is trained and empowered to work and act as a company safety representative starting with hazard recognition and protective measures and equipment determinations, then work procedures and safe work practices. - Develop and write safety manuals and written programs for General Industry including manufacturing, tree trimming companies, electric utilities, utility construction companies and specialty companies requiring customized procedures such as a national car wash company or distilleries. - Write and produce custom safety video training for electrical safe work practices.
+Each employee is trained and empowered to work and act as a company safety representative starting with hazard recognition and protective measures and equipment determinations, then work procedures and safe work practices. - Developed and wrote safety manuals and written programs for General Industry including manufacturing, tree trimming companies, electric utilities, utility construction companies and specialty companies requiring customized procedures such as a national car wash company and distilleries. - Wrote and produced custom safety video training for electrical safe work practices. - Developed eSafeTrak[TM] a web-based Safety Tracking system for employers.